sablier-labs/docs/docs/solana/07-governance.md

 SolSab program governance comprises two key functions:

 - Collecting accumulated protocol fees from the Treasury account and
-- Upgrading the protocol (as the "upgrade authority")
+- Upgrading the protocol (as the "upgrade authority").

 Both functions are exclusively controlled by the Protocol Admin account, a multisig wallet managed by Sablier Labs.